-I come from a family where my grandfather, father and uncles where making music in a marching band.
+I come from a family where my grandfather, father, uncles and nephews where making music in a marching band.
 Raised with music all around me I started playing my fathers "Melodica Alto" and shortly my first keyboard, the famous "Casio SK1".
 During my time working as a volunteer at the Astronomical Observatory in Rijswijk I played in the synthesizer band "Floating Spheres".

-After meeting Jan Knetsch, I joined his band "Lekker Belangijk" as a sound engineer.
-Later I started to play in the band as keyboard player.
-We had a great time performing at bars and in clubhouses.
+After meeting Jan Knetsch, I joined his band "Lekker Belangrijk" as a sound engineer.
+Later I played the keyboards.
+We had a jolly good time performing at bars and in clubhouses.
 It is great to make music with others, you develop your own style, but learn so much quicker.
-Making music together gives an enormous boost of energy. in 2010 I left the band that transformed to a Brit pop band with the name The Netz.
+Making music together gives an enormous boost of energy. in 2010 I left the band that transformed into a Brit pop band with the name The Netz.
 Not that I did not enjoy playing together, but some of my priorities changed.

 The music connection I had with Jan and his brother Marco while playing in the band did decide us to bundle our differences and creativity to start the music company KSK Productions.
 With KSK Productions we are creating a lot of music for very different projects; musical songs and music, children songs, holiday songs, music for documentary and video or music for games.
 It is really great to hear your music in a performance or a broadcasting of a documentary or soap.
 Cubase is still at the heart of my home studio.

 My music is created in my project studio.
-The music is most of the time created in the box, so a good computer setup and the right acoustics will do the trick.
+A good computer setup with a great DAW and the right acoustics will get me started.

 And many more...

 Please use this form to get in contact with me.
 Otherwise drop me a message via the social platforms at the footer of this page.